NOTE: Applications are accepted at all times for current and future available spots. We are always looking for positive additions to our community!

 HAUS practices a modified open membership policy that allows potential residents the opportunity to get to know the house and cooperative living to make an informed decision to join a coop.

 Yes.
 Our application includes the same basic information you would submit to rent an apartment in Texas, as well as some additional questions to get you thinking about living in a coop.
 It’s the first step in becoming an active member of HAUS Project.
 It also gives current members a peek of who you are and what experiences you can share.
-We also ask that potential members sign a Sustainability Pledge and Harassment form at the end of the process.
+Click on Apply to start the process!